West mulls having Russian oligarchs buy way out of sanctions

 Freeland raised the issue after oligarchs spoke to her about it, one official said.
 The Canadian minister knows some Russian oligarchs from her time as a journalist in Moscow.

-The official said the Ukrainians were aware of the discussions and have not rejected the idea since the country needs additional liquidity.
-The official said it’s also in the West’s interests to have prominent oligarchs dissociate themselves with Russian President Vladimir Putin while at the same time providing funding for Ukraine.
+The official said the Ukrainians were aware of the discussions.
+The official said it’s also in the West’s interests to have prominent oligarchs dissociate themselves from Russian President Vladimir Putin while at the same time providing funding for Ukraine.

+“We would not be talking about this if there wasn’t some comfort on the part of the Ukrainians,” the official said.
+“We need to know that it works for them, too.”

 The officials spoke on condition of anonymity as they were not authorized to speak publicly about internal G-7 discussions.